makinacorpus/php-query-builder/README.md

 Please understand that the testing environment is currently at the prototype stage, and will remain as-is until github actions CI is configured.

-# Roadmap

-## Short-term

- - [ ] Document everything!
- - [x] Add `doctrine/dbal` bridge for using it transparently.
- - [ ] Add a Symfony bundle for using it transparently along `doctrine/dbal`,
- - [ ] Setup CI via github actions.

-## Long term

- - [ ] Restore the `makinacorpus/goat-query` PHP to SQL and SQL to PHP value converter, in its own package, independently from this one.
- - [ ] Implement more and more SQL features.

 # History